 Myth #1: Root canals are the most painful dental treatment.

 Truth: It can’t be denied; the term “root canal” sounds terrifying.
-However, the dentist numbs the gums with anesthetic during a root canal.
+However, the dentist numbs the gums with anesthetics during root canal therapy in NW Calgary.
 The pain from the numbing injection is usually worse than the procedure itself.

 People dread root canals because of a misunderstanding of what they are.
 Dentists can even prescribe anti-anxiety medication and nitrous oxide (laughing gas), so you will hardly even remember the procedure.
 Most people can resume work or school the same day as a root canal!
 The area is sore for a few days, but the pain is nothing debilitating.